5 Legit Apps That Pay Me to Work Out and Motivate Me to Move

 I couldn’t understand it since I enjoyed working out, it was ridiculously convenient, and I had plenty of equipment to keep my workouts interesting.

-The First Step (LOL) to Overcoming My Workout Inertia
+The First Step to Overcoming My Workout Inertia

 What finally helped me become more active on a daily basis was joining my first StepBet.
-Before this I had no idea that making money from exercise was even a thing.
+Before this I had no idea I’d find apps that pay me to work out!

 As soon as there was some kind of visibility of my workouts and public accountability for reaching my daily step goal, I had a much easier time getting back into a regular activity habit.